earizon/utility_shell_scripts/README.md

 # Utility scripts
 Keep it simple and stupid utility scripts for different/useful/random tasks

- * `vnc_server` directory contains KISS scripts to launch a linux remote desktop (i3 and Gnome) that can be controlled    remotely through (Tiger)VNC.
-A simple mapping between system users and assigned network ports is used to allow independent remote desktops for different users.
-It has been succesfully tested in CentOS/Fedora/Debian/Ubuntu systems running in Linode, OVH, Amazon and Microsofot Azure servers.
-   Scripts can easily be adapted to support different layouts (multiple desktops for each single user,...)

  * node_wrapper.sh: Another KISS script to run node inside docker containers.
 Commands like `npm install`